20 Dec Sunken Eyes – Causes and Options

 What Are and How to Treat Sunken Eyes

-Have you ever looked in the mirror and noticed that your eyes appear sunken or hollow?
+Have you ever looked in the mirror and noticed that your eyes appear sunken?
 If so, you’re not alone.
-Sunken eyes, also known as tear trough hollows or under-eye hollows, are a common concern for many people.
-They can make you look tired even when you’re feeling your best.
+Sunken eyes, also known as tear trough hollows or under-eye hollows, are a concern for many people.
+They can make you look tired even when you’re feeling good.

-Perth Specialist Plastic Surgeon Dr. Guy Watts will explore what sunken eyes are, what causes them, and most importantly, what you can do to improve their appearance.
+Perth Specialist Plastic Surgeon Dr. Guy Watts will explore what sunken eyes are, what causes them, and most importantly, what you can do to alleviate their appearance.

 Take our quiz, and find out if you are you ready for surgery?